More Than a Finish | The Story of Nickel-Plated Walthers

 Frequently Asked Questions

-How can I tell if a Walther PP or PPK has a factory nickel finish?
+How can I tell if a Walther PPK has an original factory nickel finish?

-No, factory nickel-plated Walther PP and PPK pistols are very rare, making up only about 1% of production.
-Most nickel-plated examples encountered were re-finished by GIs after the war.
+Yes, factory nickel-plated Walther PP and PPK pistols are very rare, accounting for only about 1% of production.
+Most nickel finishes encountered on these models are aftermarket re-applications, often done by GIs after WWII.

-What are the signs of a re-nickeled Walther?
+What are the signs of a re-nickeled Walther pistol?

-Signs include filled-in or less sharp logos, rounded edges, a covered red dot on the safety, and pitting on the metal surface underneath the plating.
-Proof stamps may also appear less pronounced.
+Key signs include filled-in or less sharp etched logos, rounded edges on the firearm's components, a covered red dot on the safety, and visible pitting underneath the plating.
+Proof marks may also appear smoothed out.

 Related News